Dealing With A Job Loss: What To Do When You’re Laid Off

 • Saved $1000 emergency fund: We saved a baby emergency fund of $1000 for those small emergencies like car repair, smaller doctor’s visits, emergency vet visits, etc.

 • Paid off all debts except our mortgage: All of our student loan and auto loan debt has been paid off.
-Without it we feel so much more free!
+Without it we feel so much freer!

 • Put 401k on hold to stash even more cash just in case: (no company match): Once the economy soured and we realized a layoff might be imminent we stopped contributing to my 401k (no match) and started stashing cash away faster.
 I’m glad we did.